Environmental Remediation Wastewater Ordinance

 The Illinois Ethics Act regulates ethical conduct, political activities, and the making and acceptance of gifts by governmental officers and employees.
 The Illinois Ethics Act required units of local government to pass ordinances regulating political activities and the making and accepting of gifts by their officers and employees in a manner no less restrictive than the Act.

 Article V of the Ethics Ordinance establishes an Ethics Commission consisting of three members appointed by the Executive Director, with the advice and consent of the Board of Commissioners.

-Zelda B. Harris, Jose A. Lopez, and Michael J. Weicher are the three members of the MWRD’s Ethics Commission.
-Ms. Harris is a professor of law at Loyola University School of Law, Mr. Lopez is a partner at the law firm of Perkins Coie in Chicago, and Mr. Weicher is an attorney whose law office is in Oak Park.
+Jose A. Lopez, Trisha M. Rich, and Kevin L. Hopkins are the three members of the MWRD’s Ethics Commission.
+Mr. Lopez is a partner at the law firm of Perkins Coie in Chicago, Ms. Rich is a partner at the law firm of Holland & Knight in Chicago, and Mr. Hopkins is a professor at UIC John Marshall Law School in Chicago.

 The Ethics Commission is responsible for accepting complaints under the MWRD’s Ethics Ordinance, which regulates political activities and the solicitation and acceptance of gifts by MWRD officers and employees.
 Upon receipt of a written complaint, the powers of the Ethics Commission may include, but are not limited to: investigation, conducting hearings and deliberations, issuing recommendations for disciplinary actions, and imposing fines.
 Note that the Ethics Commission shall, however, act only upon the receipt of a written complaint alleging a violation of the Ethics Ordinance and not upon its own prerogative.

 A complaint may be filed with the Ethics Commission by:

 - Emailing the written complaint as an attachment to email@example.com, or

 - Mailing the written complaint via U.S. Mail to:

 Jose A. Lopez